-However, it is important to understand that following the correct lacing pattern does not always mean the sneakers is authentic either.
+However, it is important to understand that following the correct lacing pattern does not always mean the sneakers are authentic either.

-In fact, you can see in the fake vs real Yeezy 700 image above that the on the middle side of the suede, there is an empty gap that somehow looks like a thermometer.
+In the middle side of the suede, there is an empty gap that somehow looks like a thermometer.

-In fact, on the bottom side of the fake sneakers, you will most likely see a less wide and rounder shape than the legit shoe’s shape.
+On the bottom side of the fake sneakers, you will most likely see a less wide and rounder shape than the legit shape.

 By that, we mean that the replica Yeezy 700 sneakers will have their tongue looking a lot higher and longer than the authentic sneakers’ tongue.

-First of all, the “eyes” on the black suede area of the Yeezy Boost 700 Wave Runner sneakers have their edges looking a lot wider on the replica Yeezys, while on the authentic ones, they look smaller.
+First of all, the “eyes” on the fake Yeezy 700 Wave Runner are wider on the edges.

 Turning the flashlight on, this time we will look at the glowing of the real vs fake Yeezy Boost 700 Wave Runner sneakers and the alignment of the 3M glowing elements on the sneakers.